Growing Great Students through the Arts 🎨

 Mission: Provide the highest service and support to all schools and stakeholders.

-In Elementary, all K-5 students are enrolled in visual art courses and receive 40-50 minutes once a week in a well-equipped art room or designated art-making area.
-Students receive world-class art instruction and numerous studio experiences based on the Florida Next Generation State Standards in the following media: drawing, painting, printmaking, mixed media, digital media, sculpture, and ceramics.
-All elementary school students have access to a Digital Arts Lab for learning 21st century digital skills, digital citizenship, and producing amazing digital artwork, photography, and even stop-motion animation films.
-Perkins Elementary, in St. Petersburg, is the magnet school for Visual and Performing Arts in Pinellas County.
+In Elementary, all K-5 students are enrolled in Visual Art courses and receive 40-50 minutes once a week in a well-supplied art room or designated art-making area.
+Students receive world-class art instruction and numerous studio-based experiences based on the Florida Next Generation State Standards in the following media: drawing, painting, printmaking, mixed media, digital media, sculpture, and ceramics.
+All K-5 students have access to a Digital Arts Lab for learning 21st century digital skills, digital citizenship, and producing amazing digital artwork, photography, and even stop-motion animation films.
+Perkins Elementary, in St. Petersburg, is the district's magnet school for Visual and Performing Arts.

-The Administration Building Art Exhibition annual reception for the K-12 students and their families is held in September this year.
-In this, the largest collection of actual student artwork on display in the United States, there are over 1400 works spread throughout the three-story Pinellas County Schools central offices building.
-These works are created by students from all Pinellas County Schools in the district.
+The Administration Building Art Exhibition annual reception for the K-12 students and their families is held in September every year.
+In this, the world's largest exhibition of actual student art, over 1400 unique 2-D and 3-D pieces are on display throughout the district's three-story central office building in Largo throughout the course of a school year.
+These captivating works are created by students from nearly 150 schools in the district and are returned in May of each year.

 Visit the Pinellas Art Education Association (PAEA) website to learn more about the art teachers' local not-for-profit professional organization.
 This dedicated group also provides student scholarships and awards for selected students with exemplary artwork displayed in district exhibitions.